Appendix: Syntax Reference

 ###

-; provides human-readable docs for a member (shown in completion/tooltips).
+; used to provide descriptive text for a member (shown in completion/documentation).

 Grammar highlights and example: